What Is Form FL-140? The Preliminary Declaration of Disclosure Explained

 2. Petitioner or Respondent Designation

 Indicate whether the form is being served by the petitioner or the respondent.
-Each party serves their own separate FL-140 package — they are not a joint disclosure.
-Both parties have independent obligations to disclose fully and accurately.
+Each party serves their own separate FL-140 package.

 3. Declaration of Service